zoltanmaric/smartmeters/README.md

   * Adversaries will not be able to submit readings with a registered user's public key because they will not be able to sign the message without the user's private key
+  * The current implementation uses HTTP, not HTTPS, meaning adversaries could read the contents of each message.
+However, using HTTPS would prevent them from doing so, and implementing it would be a mere matter of configuration and installation of an SSL certificate

 #### Clients Simulator
 * A console application for simulating a swarm of smart meters